-Dry socket is a complication that can arise after a tooth extraction.
+Dry socket is a complication that can arise after a tooth extraction, such as removing wisdom teeth.
 It is a painful condition that may need further intervention from the dentist.

 After a dentist removes a tooth, a blood clot usually forms where the tooth was.
 The clot protects the underlying bone, tissues, and nerves as the site heals.
 In some cases, however, the blood clot does not form or becomes dislodged, leaving the bone and nerves exposed.

 This is known as dry socket, or alveolar osteitis.

 With proper care, it is possible to avoid dry socket.
 If it does develop, it is a temporary condition that will resolve quickly with appropriate treatment.

 Learn more about dry socket here.

 Not everyone develops dry socket after a tooth extraction.
 Dentists are not sure about what causes it, but some experts say that certain factors may increase the risk.

 - using chewing tobacco

 - using birth control pills or estrogen replacement therapy

 - not following care instructions after the tooth extraction